Do you ever refrain from buying a gorgeous item because the tag says ‘Dry Clean Only’?

 I’ve always been under the mindset that you shouldn’t buy an item if you won’t be able to care for it, or the care for it will be too expensive for the items use.
 What I notice more often than not these days though is that brands are using the ‘Dry Clean Only’ tag as more of a precaution rather than giving you proper cleaning instructions.

-This week I wanted to share with you what can skip the dry cleaners and what should definately go using a handy little graphic I whipped up (aren’t I turning into a little technologically savvy person?!).
+This week I was asked when do you need to dry clean your clothing and I wanted to share with you what can skip the dry cleaners and what should definately go using a handy little graphic I whipped up (aren’t I turning into a little technologically savvy person?!).

 So, to quickly dispel a myth, most of the time when a garment says ‘Dry Clean Only’ you really should just be hand washing the item and taking care when doing so.
 Dry cleaning has become more of a luxury than anything else, your husbands shirts can be washed at home, your work skirts, and your work dresses from places like Cue and Veronika Maine are all hand washable.

 Nine times out of ten, you don’t need to dry clean and you can save yourself some extra money.
 If you have beaded items that are delicate, it’s actually much better to hand wash them than to dry clean them.